jgeden/rCrusaderKings/README.md

 # rCrusaderKings

-This script takes posts from r/CrusaderKings and uploads them to twitter at https://twitter.com/r_CrusaderKings .
+This script takes posts from r/CrusaderKings and uploads them to Twitter at https://twitter.com/r_CrusaderKings .